Monday 27 March 2017 to Friday 31 March 2017

-The International Parliamentary Conference on National Security, held in Westminster between the 27 - 31 March 2017, is designed to increase parliamentarians’ knowledge of and build capacity on national security through engaging interactive discussion sessions and networking opportunities with key stakeholders.
-The programme will focus on a range of themes covering legislation, committee scrutiny, budgets, and engagement with civil society, international institutions and the private sector.
+The International Parliamentary Conference on National Security, held in Westminster between the 27 - 31 March 2017, was designed to increase parliamentarians’ knowledge of and build capacity on national security through engaging interactive discussion sessions and networking opportunities with key stakeholders.
+The programme focused on a range of themes covering legislation, committee scrutiny, budgets, and engagement with civil society, international institutions and the private sector.

-The Conference is part of a series of major international parliamentary conferences held annually by CPA UK to explore parliamentarians' role in economic and social development.
+The Conference was part of a series of major international parliamentary conferences held annually by CPA UK to explore parliamentarians' role in economic and social development.

 COMMONWEALTH PARLIAMENTARY CYBERSECURITY & CYBERCRIME PROJECT

-The International Parliamentary Conference's Cybersecurity Day will form the concluding part of the Commonwealth Parliamentary Cybersecurity & Cybercrime Project.
+The International Parliamentary Conference's Cybersecurity Day formed the concluding part of the Commonwealth Parliamentary Cybersecurity & Cybercrime Project.
 More information on the project outputs and outcomes, can be found here.